 NOTE: The latency optimisation that can be gained by inter-satellite link between UPFs on different GEO satellites depends on the distance between the satellites that can be substantial, depending on the number of deployed satellites.

-Clause 5.43.3.2 describes the case of PSA UPF deployed on satellite, clause 5.43.3.3 describes the case of UL CL and local PSA deployed on satellite (PSA UPF is on the ground).
+Clause 5.43.3.2 describes the case of PSA UPF deployed on satellite, clause 5.43.3.3 describes the case of UL CL/BP and local PSA deployed on satellite (PSA UPF is on the ground).
 Selection of PSA UPF or UL CL/BP/local PSA on satellite is described in clause 6.3.3 and determination of DNAI to select the UPF deployed on the corresponding GEO satellite reuses the mechanism described in clasuse 5.43.2.